Hello there, back again with another review, this time it’s the legendary Yamaha APX series electro-acoustic guitar!

-Even though some of the older APX models are not in production anymore and has been replaced with other APX models, I would like to mention all models in here as I saw how they performed when plugged in and played as a thin-line body acoustic guitar with my own eyes!
+Even though some of the older APX models are not in production anymore and have been replaced with other APX models, I would like to mention all models here as I saw how they performed when plugged in and played as a thin-line body acoustic guitar with my own eyes!

-Firstly, it’s a cutaway electro-acoustic guitar but with thin body design!
+Firstly, it’s a cutaway electro-acoustic guitar but with a thin body design!
 This means Yamaha APX series guitars are very lightweight and extremely easy to control.

-On top of that, it also features a very slim neck that provides utmost comfort in any register.
+On top of that, it also features a very slim neck that provides the utmost comfort in any register.
 Almost feels like an electric guitar!

 Before we dive into details, here is my first encounter with a Yamaha APX500II, played by Selçuk Uzunhasanoğlu at MyDukkan (2014).
 Note that this model has been replaced with APX600, please keep watching and reading 🙂

 Yamaha APX500III Review & Sound Demo (no talking)

 *Did you know the Yamaha APX series first appeared in the market in 1987?
 It was marketed as a hassle-free solution for the live acoustic guitar needs of 80’s guitar players!